adamstavely/shiny-waddle/test-harness/docs/EXTENSIBILITY_GUIDE.md

 ## Summary

-The Sentinel framework is now **highly extensible** for adding validators:
+The TestOrchestrator framework is now **highly extensible** for adding validators:

 ✅ **What's Easy:**
 - Creating new validators (extend `BaseValidator`)